-The Corporation recorded \$7,005 and \$20,395 in donated use of facilities revenue during the years ended December 31, 2023 and 2022, respectively.
+The Corporation recorded \$7,005 in donated use of facilities revenue during the years ended December 31, 2024 and 2023.
 During the year ended December 31, 2023, management has determined that it is reasonably certain that the Corporation will stay in its office space through December 31, 2025, therefore additional estimated usage of the value-in-kind facilities and an additional contribution receivable of \$7,005 was recorded.
-The Corporation has recognized contributions receivable of \$14,010 as of December 31, 2023, and 2022.
+The Corporation has recognized contributions receivable of \$7,005 and \$14,010 as of December 31, 2024, and 2023, respectively.

-The future use of facilities are also considered as net assets with donor restrictions with time restrictions as of December 31, 2023 and 2022.
-The Corporation recognized \$7,005 and \$6,385 as occupancy expenses for the donated use of facilities during the years ended December 31, 2023 and 2022, respectively.
+The future use of facilities are also considered as net assets with donor restrictions with time restrictions as of December 31, 2024 and 2023.
+The Corporation recognized \$7,005 as occupancy expenses for the donated use of facilities during the years ended December 31, 2024 and 2023.